 Do not believe that drinking and walking around traffic is any safer than drinking and driving.
 Many people die from intoxicated walking, with 46 percent of all age 16 and older pedestrian-motor vehicle accident fatalities involving the walking person’s blood alcohol content of 0.08 or higher.
 Find a sober ride instead of walking home drunk.

 If you experience a motorcycle, bicycle or other traffic accident, you need the help of an experienced auto accident lawyer.
-In Arizona, call the highly skilled experts of Cantor Injury Lawyers at (602) 254-2701 for a free, no-obligation case consultation.
+In Arizona, call the highly skilled experts of Hirsch & Lyon Accident Law at (602) 254-2701 for a free, no-obligation case consultation.

 Fill out the form below to recieve a free and confidential intial consultation.